k8-sand/k8-sand.github.io/about.md

 ### What we help with

--Study Design
+- Study Design

--Pre-Award Support
+- Pre-Award Support

--Data Collection
+- Data Collection

--Data Analysis
+- Data Analysis

--General Consultations
+- General Consultations

 ### Learn more about us at our formal website:
 ([CLICK HERE!](https://sites.globalhealth.duke.edu/rdac/))